-Disability Programs and Resource Center
+Disability Programs & Resource Center

 The Disability Programs and Resource Center (DPRC) collaborates with SF State’s diverse community to ensure that all aspects of campus life—learning, working, and living—are universally accessible.
 The DPRC provides the University with resources, education, and direct services in order that people with disabilities may have a greater opportunity to achieve social justice and equity.

 Students with mobility, hearing, visual, communication, psychological, systemic (HIV/AIDS, environmental illness, etc.), and learning disabilities are encouraged to attend SF State.
-The DPRC is available to facilitate equal access to the classroom and to campus-related programs and activities.
+The DPRC is available to facilitate equal access to the classroom and campus-related programs and activities.
 Eligible students with a verified temporary or permanent disability who are regularly enrolled or enrolled through the College of Extended Learning are provided with a full range of support services in order that they may define and achieve personal autonomy at SF State.
 The DPRC also provides assistance to eligible students in managing DPRC services, campus-wide access, attitudinal barriers, other campus resources, and disability civil rights.

 Prospective students are encouraged to contact the DPRC early in the admission process in order to receive assistance and information about services.
 Students with disabilities need to apply for admission to the University using the standard admissions process.
 If the student's disability has prevented them from meeting any admission requirements and they believe they are an "otherwise qualified applicant," they may be eligible to request alternative admissions assistance directly from the admissions office.
 On a case-by-case basis, the DPRC examines an applicant's documentation and academic record to determine whether or not to support a recommendation for alternative admissions.
 The DPRC cannot offer alternative admissions assistance to prospective students who have not completed their admissions application and submitted all final transcripts.
 Students may also be eligible for one or more services, depending on the specific nature of their disabilities.
 Disability verification must be provided when registering with the DPRC.
-Specific services include the following:
+Specific services include the following (not an exhaustive list):

 - Academic Assistance